sherick14/ITJ-Platform-Science-Test-Code/README.md

 Platform Science Code Exercise

-Description:

-This repository is a technical test by the Platform science recruitment team.
+Description: this repository is a technical test by the Platform science recruitment team.

-## technical test instructions
+## Technical test instructions

-the instructions given for the exercise are as follows:
+The instructions given for the exercise are as follows:

 Our sales team has just struck a deal with Acme Inc to become the exclusive provider for routing their product shipments via 3rd party trucking fleets.
 The catch is that we can only route one shipment to one driver per day.